 Venus begins the month of March at it’s very brightest but is lower in the sky than last month, and will be getting lower.
 Towards the end of the month, around March 29, it will be tricky, but possible to see Venus briefly in the evening sky and briefly in the evening sky.
 The tricky part will be that it will be very low so you will need a clear, unobstructed view to the east and the west to do this.

 Mars continues to move further away from us and thus is getting smaller as time goes by, approaching the far side of the sun.
-That said, it is still easily visible in the SW sky, and will be found close to Venus this month.
-It is the unmistakable red object and is visible from sunset until it sets about 9:25 pm.
+That said, it is still easily visible in the W. It is the unmistakable red object and is visible from sunset until it sets about 9:15 pm.

-At the beginning of February, Jupiter rises in the east around 11 pm so won’t be so great to view unless you are a nightowl, but since it is up all night it will be great for early risers.
-Later in the month is better for evening viewing because it rises a round 9 pm by the end of the month.
-Four of Jupiter’s moons are visible in a small scope.
+The King is back, and will keep getting better and better!
+At the beginning of March, Jupiter rises in the east around 9 pm but won’t be so great until 11 pm, but since it is up all night it will be wonderful for night owls and early risers.
+Later in the month is better because it is higher in the sky from dark until dawn.
+Check out the four largest moons (out of 67) with binoculars or a small telescope.
+Awesome!

 We are moving quickly towards spring, so if you have any interest in the majestic winter sky, now is the time to make your move, especially early evening.
 Winter constellations still abound, but many will have set by 10 pm.